Dry mouth, halitosis can be quite a shock

 SUMMARY: With a bone-dry palate, you can go from fresh to funky in seconds.
 Zap away dryness with specialty rinses, rather than actual electricity...

 Young or old, rich or poor, we all get dry mouth.
 It's one of society's great levellers.
 But that doesn't mean you have to suffer through it.
-Specialty breath freshening products can wet the tongue and eliminate odor.
-As a bonus, they kill the bacteria that multiply furiously on a dry palate, and they do so without relying on electric shocks (see below).
+Specialty breath freshening products can wet the tongue and target breath odor.
+As a bonus, they focus on the bacteria that multiply furiously on a dry palate, and they do so without relying on electric shocks (see below).